Caitlin Foord: Senior national team, 2011–present

 In December 2016, Foord was named AFC Player of the year, becoming only the second player to win youth and senior player of the year awards.

-At the 2017 Tournament of Nations Foord scored two goals against Brazil, en route to a 6–1 Australian victory.
-Australian won the inaugural edition of the tournament.
+At the 2017 Tournament of Nations, Foord scored two goals against Brazil, en route to a 6–1 Australian victory.
+Australia won the inaugural edition of the tournament.

-Due to the foot injury she suffered in February 2018 during the W-League semi-final, Foord would miss the 2018 Algarve Cup and the 2018 AFC Women's Asian Cup.
+Due to the foot injury she suffered in February 2018 during the W-League semi-final, Foord missed the 2018 Algarve Cup and the 2018 AFC Women's Asian Cup.
 She made her return to the Matildas line-up at the 2018 Tournament of Nations, where she made three substitute appearances.

-Foord scored her first international hat-trick in a friendly game against Chile on 13 November 2018, Australia won the match 5–0.
+Foord scored her first international hat-trick in a friendly game against Chile on 13 November 2018.
+Australia won the match 5–0.

 In May 2019, Foord was named to her third World Cup Team.
 At the World Cup, Foord played in all four of Australia's matches.
-She scored a goal in the group stage against Brazil helping Australia overcome a 2–0 deficit to win 3–2.
+She scored a goal in the group stage against Brazil, helping Australia overcome a 2–0 deficit to win 3–2.
 Australia was eliminated by Norway in the Round of 16.

 Foord was selected for the Matildas team which qualified for the Tokyo 2020 Olympics.
 The Matildas advanced to the quarter-finals with one victory and a draw in the group play.
-In the quarter-finals they beat Great Britain 4–3 after extra time.
+In the quarter-finals, they beat Great Britain 4–3 after extra time.
 However, they lost 1–0 to Sweden in the semi-final and were then beaten 4–3 in the bronze medal playoff by USA.
-On 8 April 2022, she played her 100th match for Australia in a 2–1 win over New Zealand in a friendly match.
+On 8 April 2022, Foord played her 100th match for Australia in a 2–1 win over New Zealand in a friendly match.

+At the 2023 FIFA Women's World Cup, in the Round of 16 against Denmark, Foord scored the opening goal in a 2-0 win.

+On 4 June 2024, Foord was named in the Matildas team which qualified for the Paris 2024 Olympics, her third Olympic games.

 In popular media

-In 2013, Foord was featured in an hour-long episode of ESPN's Aussies Abroad entitled, The Matildas, which profiled four Australian national team players (Foord, Lisa De Vanna, Kyah Simon, and Samantha Kerr) and their experience playing internationally.
+In 2013, Foord was featured in an hour-long episode of ESPN's Aussies Abroad entitled, The Matildas, which profiled four Australian national team players (Foord, Lisa De Vanna, Kyah Simon, and Sam Kerr) and their experience playing internationally.
 She starred in the film, Back Of The Net.

 Foord was featured along with her national teammates in the EA Sports' FIFA video game series starting in FIFA 16, the first time women players were included in the game.

+She is currently sponsored by Adidas, and in August 2023 appeared in the song Forums by Mallrat featuring Thatboykwame as part of the Back Of The Net Beats campaign.